Abdul-Rahman-Amer/Deepfake_Classification_Project/solutions.md

 ## Q/A

 ### 1. Create datasets:
    I haven't uploaded any as they are too large.
 However, I uploaded a way to scrape images for the Image Detector and the others can be found on Kaggle as they are open source.
+The text was from multiple sources so it is harder to locate but the audio is from: https://www.kaggle.com/datasets/birdy654/deep-voice-deepfake-voice-recognition/data

 ### 2. Explain the choices
 #### a.
 For the image detector my goal was to get real photos and fake photos.
 The fake photos were pulled from a website where you have to pay for their AI generated headshots but I just scraped them by copying the website's html and generating a list of links in which I locally downloaded each image.
 Same for the headshots I retrieved.
 The fake images all have a pretty similar format and I didn't want this to trip up the Model so I augmented the images as well which created more data and moved it away from the format the photos are locked in.
 The last model seemed flawless; but needs more in-depth analysis because flawless can be scary from time to time.